Days0fThnder/platform-exercise/userAuthFender/README.md

 ### Further Possible Enhancements
 1. I was able to create one Unit test to test the ``UserServices`` class, with more time I could create more tests classes to cover more cases.
-   * <i>Test can run through the IDE, but I with more time I should be able to get them to run for command line</i>
+   * <i>Test can run through the IDE, but I with more time I should be able to get them to run for the command line</i>
 2. Given more time I could also enhance the functionality of the token, like set an expiration time/date for more security.
 3. I could also give the token the ability to be refreshed automatically maybe
 4. I could also create a feature to recover a forgotten password.